 The bottom line for Paul and the rest of the New Testament is this: Is our identity in Christ or is it in our sexuality?
-Promiscuous individuals (this includes engagement with pornography) find thoughts of sex consuming their whole lives, you can never get enough sex (in whatever form) to truly satisfy.
-It doesn’t matter if the sexuality is homosexual or heterosexual, if it is the central focus of our lives, we are not identified with Christ.
-While in promiscuity the focus may seem to be on others, it is really an obsession with self and with trying to satisfy needs in a sexual way, needs that can only truly be satisfied in Christ.
+Promiscuous individuals (this includes engagement with pornography) find thoughts of sex consuming their whole lives, you can never get enough to truly satisfy.
+It doesn’t matter if the sexuality is homosexual or heterosexual, if it is the central focus of our lives, we will not be identified with Christ.
+While the focus may seem to be on others, promiscuity is really an obsession with self and with trying to satisfy needs in a sexual way, needs that can only truly be satisfied in Christ.
 When you identify with Christ, He calls you away from this obsession with self to be focused on Him and learn from Him how to focus on others in a healthier way.
-So the core decision of the Christian life is to develop and maintain one’s identity in Christ.
+So the core decision of the Christian life is develop and maintain one’s identity in Christ.
 Being identified with Christ will more and more wean us away from the focus on self that leads us to gratify the desires of the flesh.